operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_generate_csv.md

 ```
       --apis-dir string        Project relative path to root directory for API type defintions (default "pkg/apis")
       --crd-dir string         Project relative path to root directory for CRD and CR manifests
-      --csv-channel string     Channel the CSV should be registered under in the package manifest
       --csv-version string     Semantic version of the CSV
-      --default-channel        Use the channel passed to --csv-channel as the package manifests' default channel.
-Only valid when --csv-channel is set
       --deploy-dir string      Project relative path to root directory for operator manifests (Deployment and RBAC) (default "deploy")
       --from-version string    Semantic version of an existing CSV to use as a base
   -h, --help                   help for csv
+      --make-manifests         When set, the generator will create or update a CSV manifest in a 'manifests' directory.
+This directory is intended to be used for your latest bundle manifests.
+The default location is deploy/olm-catalog/<operator-name>/manifests.
+If --output-dir is set, the directory will be <output-dir>/manifests
       --operator-name string   Operator name to use while generating CSV
       --output-dir string      Base directory to output generated CSV.
-The resulting CSV bundle directory will be "<output-dir>/olm-catalog/<operator-name>/<csv-version>". (default "deploy")
+If --make-manifests=false the resulting CSV bundle directory will be <output-dir>/olm-catalog/<operator-name>/<csv-version>.
+If --make-manifests=true, the bundle directory will be <output-dir>/manifests
-      --update-crds            Update CRD manifests in deploy/{operator-name}/{csv-version} the using latest API's
+      --update-crds            Update CRD manifests in deploy/<operator-name>/<csv-version> from the default CRDs dir deploy/crds or --crd-dir if set.
+If --make-manifests=true, this option is true by default
 ```

 ### SEE ALSO